Earth Science – Awesome Gelatin Volcano and other Activities

-We have two hands-on volcano activities to share with you today.
+We have two hands-on volcano activities to share with you today; the gelatin activity was especially cool once we realized our mistake!
 Both of them help demonstrate how the release of pressure causes lava to flow.

 We had already spent a lot of time learning about plate tectonics.
 Earth’s volcanoes are generally found where Earth’s plates are expanding or converging.
 We looked closely at the parts of the volcano and also learned about the four types of volcanoes: shield volcanoes, cinder cone volcanoes, composite cone volcanoes, and caldera.